 - Fall is here and we’re doing WAY better but some things still suck but most things DON’T suck anymore

 I love humor and aspire to write in the style of Jean Sheppard of A Christmas Story fame.
-I try to write poetry and you’ll find some in these pages although of a somewhat unconventional nature.
+I’ve thrown in some of my weird poetry and hope you’ll enjoy the stories that follow.